dwyde/churlish/TO-DO.md

 # Very soon
-- Organize code
-- README
+- Save on each move?
-- Update link on "About" page
+- Rewind on load from URL?
 - Upload to GitHub

 # Soonish
+- Organize code: use a real JS framework?
 - Robust PGN parsing: how do pgn4web, xboard, etc. do it?
 - Keyboard shortcuts: arrow keys for forward/backward
-- Save on each move?
 - autoplay
 - Display the current move number
 - Jump to a move with a click